a1eko/mix/INSTALL.md

 ### Making the system bootable ###

 Inspect package *linux* in `/usr/packages`.
-Default kernel configuration will be created at build time.
 To adjust kernel to the local hardware, a user-defined file `config.local` is used.
 Edit `config.local` and install the kernel.

 	pkz build linux
 	pkz -f install linux